Suwon, Korea

 People living in Suwon were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Suwon, it is important to pack clothing suitable for the climate.
 Suwon has hot, humid summers and cold, dry winters, so it is important to bring clothing that can be layered.
 Additionally, it is important to bring any necessary medications, as well as any important documents such as passports and visas.
 It is also a good idea to bring a few items from home to make the transition easier, such as photos, books, and other small items.
-Finally, it is important to bring any necessary electronics, such as a laptop, phone, and charger," said one expat who made the move to Suwon.
+Finally, it is important to bring any necessary electronics, such as a laptop, phone, and charger," remarked one expat who made the move to Suwon.

 Where should I setup a bank account in Suwon?